WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: WiC-TSV: The Benchmark

 \subsection{Dataset Construction}

-In this section we detail the construction of the datasets.
-First, we describe the construction of the training and development set (Section \ref{train+dev const}) and then the test set, with a special focus on the creation of the domain-specific sub-sets (Section \ref{domain}).
+In this section we detail the construction of the dataset.
+First, we describe the construction of the training and development set (Section \ref{train+dev const}) and then the test set (Section \ref{domain}), with a special focus on the creation of the domain-specific subsets.